1st Friday of every month from 1:10-2:40pm 3000 Connecticut Avenue, NW, Suite 214 Washington, DC 20008

 Members who attend this study group will be able to:

-Identify how to understand and effectively utilize the therapist’s countertransference feelings and responses in clinical work with couples.
+Identify how to utilize the therapist’s countertransference reactions in clinical work with couples.